hadriane/cicd_pipeline_java/steps/steps_aws.md

             1. **Key**: "Name"
             2. **Value**: as described in the "Security Group Name / Tag" column in the table above
             3. Click **Save**
-    3. Assign the allocated Elastic IP address to an EC2 instance
+    4. Assign the allocated Elastic IP address to an EC2 instance
         1. Tick the newly tagged Elastic IP address
         2. Click **Actions** then click **Associate Elastic IP address**
         3. Search the EC2 instance in **Instance**
         4. Select a **Private IP address**
         5. Click **Associate**
-        6. Repeat the above steps to associate the balance 2 Elastic IP addresses with the balance 2 EC2 instances